ReflectionHLE/ReflectionHLE/README.md

 - The included CRC-32 implementation is in the public domain.
 The same applies to the modified unlzexe source (based on UNLZEXE.DOC from v0.4).

+## How to run a game

+Note that Reflection Keen does not include game data, which you'll have to obtain separately.

+Depending on the environment (e.g., operating system) in which Reflection Keen is used, you might be able to use the Reflection Keen launcher and/or a command-line interface.
+Even if you prefer to skip the launcher, it may assist you when you want to tell Reflection Keen where to locate compatible game data.

+Reflection Keen may autodetect existing game installations in specific locations which are internally scanned.
+You can also use the launcher to add other locations with game installations.

+### Using an application icon or executable

+If you start Reflection Keen by pressing on an application icon or executable, the Reflection Keen launcher should appear.
+Here, you can see which game versions are supported, and which game files are required for each such version.

+In addition to autodetected game installations, you can use the launcher to select a directory with compatible game data.
+Once it's confirmed such data is found, it'll be remembered for later uses.

+Note that if you use an external launcher or shortcut which adds additional command-line arguments, this may change the behaviors.
+More details are given under following instructions for using a command-line interface.

+### Using a command-line interface

+You can also start Reflection Keen from a command-line interface, like Windows' Command Prompt.
+Doing so without passing additional arguments should generally be the same as using an application icon, albeit there can be differences that vary by the environment.

+If you pass at least one additional argument, a game can be started without going through the launcher, unless you use -fulllauncher or -softlauncher.

+If -passorigargs is used, the arguments that follow it are passed to the game as-is.
+The exact meanings of them can vary by the game.

+You can use -gamever <VER> for selecting a specific game version.

+To read about more options, you can use -? as the sole command-line argument.

+### Skipping the launcher

+If you simply want to start a game while skipping the launcher, you can use the command-line arguments -gamever <VER>, or alternatively, use -passorigargs with no other argument.

+Note that you should first make sure that Reflection Keen knows where to find compatible game data.
+See above for locating data via the launcher.

 ## How to build from the source code

 You will need CMake, a compatible C or C++ compiler and SDL2.